Skeksis: skekMal

 Known as the Hunter and the counterpart to the urRu urVa the Archer, skekMal is a Skeksis introduced in the J.M.
 Lee novel Shadows of the Dark Crystal.

 He also appears in The Dark Crystal: Age of Resistance, wearing a spirit-like skull mask that conceals his scarred face and sports an extra pair of retractable arms.
 Considering himself a sportsman who relentlessly hunts his quarry down, skekMal is a brutal killer so feared even by his own kind that they tend to summon his services as a last resort.
 Thus few Gelfling knew of his existence as he eats his prey and keeps their skulls as his trophies.
 He is skilled in trapping and combat, being one of the few Skeksis to use his extra arms in a fight, with animalistic movement.
 Hired by skekSil to acquire Rian, skekMal's hunt brings him in conflict with urVa.
 When skekMal was badly wounded by urVa, he brought Brea back to the Skeksis' castle before collapsing.
 As the Skeksis worked to keep him alive, Aughra offered her lifeforce in order for skekMal to be saved.
-During the battle in Stone-In-The-Wood, urVa commits suicide by jumping to his doom in order to stop his counterpart for good.
+During the battle in Stone-In-The-Wood, urVa commits suicide by jumping to his death in order to stop his counterpart for good.
 This enables Aughra to be reconstituted.
 In episode 8 of The Dark Crystal: Age of Resistance, Aughra expresses some fondness for him, declaring that skekMal was "the most beautiful of the lot" despite his scent of death.

 In The Dark Crystal: Age of Resistance, skekMal is performed by Kevin Clash, in-suit performed by Nick Kellington, and voiced by Ralph Ineson.
 Two additional puppeteers in blue screen suits operated skekMal's retractable arms.